 Treatment for penetrating damp:

-The key thing is to eliminate moisture at the source so check you walls (interior and exterior) including the rendering thoroughly, along with the roof and window/door frames.
+- The key thing is to eliminate moisture at the source so check your walls (interior and exterior) including the rendering thoroughly, along with the roof and window/door frames.

 Next, you’ll need to tackle mould: